julenl/BOMSI/Ubuntu-Newton/lib/README.md

 - The files starting with "t_" are meant to be executed on the target machines, or the ones that are going to be running the actual OpenStack installation.

+- ks_template is a kickstart/preseed file template for installing the operative system of the OpenStack servers.
+Carefull!
+It is not meant to use as it is, it is a template and contains variables which are parsed by l_gen_iso to generate the real files.

+- ini_comparer.py is a usefull script to compare two local or remote .ini configuration files

+- susti is a python script for editing .ini config files.
+  Usage: susti CONFIG_FILE SECTION "KEYWORD = VALUE"

+- os_test_ubuntu is a library of functions to check if everything is working properly without having to type in all the "service XXX status" and "openstack XXX list" commands.